spiral/docs/odm/oop.md

 ];
 ```

-After schema update we are able to use such aggreation using `Document` method `aggregation` or magic `__call` function.
-Aggregation of many models (posts) will return us pre-configured instance of `Spiral\ODM\Entities\Collection` where query will be based on second element of our aggregation array.
+Once the schema updates, we are able to use this aggreation via the `Document` method `aggregation` or magic `__call` function.
+Aggregation of many models (posts) will return a pre-configured instance of `Spiral\ODM\Entities\Collection` where the query will be based on the second element of our aggregation array.

-You can specify aggregation query in any form supported by MongoDB including keywords `$or`, `$in` and etc. At moment of aggeration request, Document will replace constructions like "self::key" with appropriate field value (you are able to use dot notation to get values of composited models "self::author.id", see next).
+You can also specify the aggregation query in any form supported by MongoDB including keywords `$or`, `$in`, etc. Once the aggeration request is sent, the Document will replace the constructions like "self::key" with appropriate field value (You are able to use the dot notation to get the values of the composited models "self::author.id".
+See next).

 ```php
 $user = User::findOne();